debops-contrib/ansible-checkmk_server/docs/defaults-detailed.rst

 accessing the Check_MK agent.
-If set to a non-empty value a additional Check_MK host tag "Check_MK Agent via SSH" is configured and the SSH public key is set as Ansible fact, so that it can be used by the debops.checkmk_agent_ role to configure SSH-based agent access.
+If set to a non-empty value a additional Check_MK host tag "Check_MK Agent via SSH" is configured and the SSH public key is set as Ansible fact, so that it can be used by the debops-contrib.checkmk_agent_ role to configure SSH-based agent access.
 The :envvar:`checkmk_server__sshkeys` variable is a dictionary which support the following keys: